 Adult Social Care aims to work with a range of different people and hear from diverse voices throughout co-production work.

-Therefore, this will be taken into consideration as part of the co-production recruitment process.
+Guide to co-production for lived experience experts Therefore, this will be taken into consideration as part of the coproduction recruitment process.